ashou802/PPIR-Block/README.md

 5. [Acknowledgements](#acknowledgements)

 ## Introduction
-The super-resolution (SR) task aims to restore high-resolution (HR) images from low-resolution (LR) inputs.
-Currently, most SR methods typically consist of three stages: shallow feature extraction, deep feature extraction, and high-resolution reconstruction.
-Research efforts often focus on enhancing deep feature extraction capabilities.
-To address issues such as the loss of high-frequency information and insufficient global context modeling in the HR reconstruction process, this paper proposes a multi-scale fusion module, CotIR Block (COTB), inspired by the "Chain of Thought (CoT)" concept.
-By constructing multi-stage feedforward-guided paths, COTB progressively integrates multi-scale features, effectively improving local detail recovery and capturing long-range semantic dependencies.
-Extensive experimental results demonstrate that SR networks incorporating the COTB module achieve significant performance improvements across multiple benchmark datasets at various scaling factors.
-Notably, in complex texture scenarios (e.g., Urban100), the ability to preserve high-frequency details is substantially enhanced.
-Furthermore, analysis using local attribution maps (LAM) and effective receptive field (ERF) verifies the effectiveness of COTB in expanding the model’s contextual awareness and strengthening long-range region associations.
-Additionally, COTB is lightweight, with only 0.57M parameters, and can be seamlessly integrated into existing SR networks, offering an efficient and scalable solution for high-resolution reconstruction tasks.
+Super-Resolution (SR) tasks aim to reconstruct high-resolution (HR) images from low-resolution (LR) inputs.
+Most existing SR methods typically consist of two steps: feature extraction and high-resolution reconstruction, with research focus often placed on enhancing feature extraction capabilities.
+To address the issues of high-frequency information loss and insufficient global context modeling during HR reconstruction, this paper proposes a multi-scale fusion inference module called the Prior Prompt Image Restoration Block (PPIRB), which introduces a "result-prompted process."In PPIRB, we adopt a progressive guidance strategy to achieve step-wise reconstruction.
+For generating guidance information, we innovatively employ a prior-based approach: an approximate representation of the HR image is pre-generated before reconstruction to dynamically adjust and enhance the original process.
+This strategy strengthens long-range semantic dependencies, significantly improving the recovery of high-frequency details (local textures).Extensive experiments demonstrate that SR networks integrated with PPIRB achieve notable performance gains across multiple benchmark datasets at different upscaling factors, particularly in complex-texture scenarios (e.g., Urban100), where high-frequency detail retention is markedly enhanced.
+Local Attribution Map (LAM) and Effective Receptive Field (ERF) analyses further validate PPIRB’s effectiveness in expanding contextual perception and reinforcing correlations between distant regions.Additionally, PPIRB is a lightweight module (only 0.57M parameters) that preserves the original reconstruction pipeline’s input/output structure without disrupting the host model’s feature extraction component.
+It can directly replace the reconstruction module in existing SR networks.

 ![COTB](/Figs/COTB.png)
-The architecture of  CotIR Block (COTB)
+The architecture of  PPIR Block (PPIRB)

 We have organized the code for the module into `COTB.py`.
 Additionally, to validate the performance of our module, we have integrated it into the SwinIR network.